shotgunsoftware/developer.shotgunsoftware.com/docs/ja/trusted-solutions/cloud.md

 layout: default
 title: ShotGrid in the Cloud
 pagename: cloud-index
-lang: en
+lang: ja
 ---

-# ShotGrid in the Cloud
+# {% include product %} in the Cloud

-## What is ShotGrid in the Cloud?
+## What is {% include product %} in the Cloud?

-ShotGrid Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform.
-ShotGrid Cloud is the latest generation of our hosted service and is completely cloud based.
+{% include product %} Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform. {% include product %} Cloud is the latest generation of our hosted service and is completely cloud based.

 ## Further Reading